vaquero-io/vcoworkflows/README.md

 `vcoworkflows` provides a Ruby API for finding and executing vCenter Orchestrator workflows.
-You can search for a workflow either by name or by GUID, populate the resulting `VcoWorkflows::Workflow` object's `inputParameters` with the required values, and then request that the the configured workflow be executed by vCenter Orchestrator.
+You can search for a workflow either by name or by GUID, populate the resulting `VcoWorkflows::Workflow` object's input parameters with the required values, and then request that the the configured workflow be executed by vCenter Orchestrator.

 Under the hood, communcations with vCenter Orchestrator is done via its